orchestratora/rfcs/accepted/0000-composer-module.md

 Communication between components may happen via inputs/outputs as well as via parent `ComposerComponent`.

-Any errors during live preview of configuration must be rendered in toast.
+Any errors during live preview of configuration must be rendered in `<orc-composer-errors>`.

 ### `ComposerComponent`

 - Selector: `orc-composer`
 - Will render `ComposerComponentsComponent`, `ComposerCanvasComponent` and `ComposerPreviewComponent` by default
 - Or will accept projected template with those components for custom layout
+- It should emit event `configUpdate` when config changes

 ### `ComposerComponentsComponent`